Polar bears in a warming world

 The specter of ongoing climate change, however, beats all these other threats.
 The polar bear’s entire life cycle is tied to seasonal changes in Arctic sea ice; the animal routinely travels 3,000 miles a year, moving from one chunk of floating ice to land to another chunk of floating ice.
 In one study, half of all Alaskan polar bear dens in which births took place were discovered on ice packs several hundred miles offshore.
 When females leave their dens in spring with their young, their lives become a sort of ice dance, moving farther offshore from May through August and back south in October.
 The relationship between ice and polar bear health and survival, biologists say, cannot be overstated.

 Is what’s bad for polar bears bad for seals?

 Of course!
 The link between survival and ice is as important for seals as it is for the bears that feed on them.
 Polar bears generally emerge in spring from their long rest in winter dens (they do not really hibernate during winter, but they are very inactive and lose weight) ravenous for newborn ringed seals.
 And in this matter of polar bear grocery shopping, global warming is on the bear’s side.
 Ringed seals give birth and raise pups in snow caves; if they lose a few weeks cave time because of earlier melting, their survival rates are likely to drop.
 When unseasonable April rainstorms melted seal dens in recent years, for example, bears preyed on the pups with greater ease, raising the specter of seal population crashes.

 The bears' future is uncertain, and definitely not promising.
 “Ice-dependent seals, walrus and polar bears—I don’t know what they’re going to do,” says Craig George, a biologist with the North Slope Borough Department of Wildlife Management in Alaska.

-National Wildlife magazine story by Daniel Glick, December/January 2007
+Adapted from a National Wildlife magazine story by Daniel Glick, December/January 2007